sarge841/eye-timer/README.md

 Eye Timer is a productivity timer application designed to help users maintain focus and take regular breaks.
 It includes customizable settings for focus time, break time, and notification sounds.

+## Disclaimer
+This application was built entirely using AI tools and assistance.
+While every effort has been made to ensure its functionality and reliability, users are encouraged to review the code and adapt it to their specific needs.

 ## Features
 - Customizable focus and break durations.
 - Audio notifications with adjustable repeat count and delay.